Skin Rashes

 - Sensitive skin

-- Raw, oozing skin as a result of scratching
+- Raw, oozing skin from scratching

-Atopic dermatitis is common in young children below the age of five, but it can occur in adults.
+Atopic dermatitis is common in young children below the age of five, but it can also occur in adults.

 - Redness or inflammation